 Why This Course?

-- 2The free CraftBeer.com Beer & Food Course was designed specifically with the culinary student in mind.
-Over five self-administered days, students will learn about beer as a beverage, pairing beer with food and how to pour and present beer at the table.
+- 2The free self directed CraftBeer.com Beer & Food Course was designed specifically with the culinary student in mind.
+Students will learn about beer as a beverage, pairing beer with food and how to pour and present beer at the table.
 In addition to lectures, suggested readings and a two-part final exam, instructors will guide students through two tasting sessions of ten beer styles and a food pairing session.

 - 3Co-authored by a Culinary Institute of America graduate and a Certified Cicerone®, this is the thoughtful and thorough crash course in beer and food that you’ve been looking for.
 The course is published by the Brewers Association, the not-for-profit trade association dedicated to small and independent American brewers, their beers, and the community of brewing enthusiasts.